Memoriale della Shoah: Memorial

 Platform 21 remained virtually forgotten for the next four decades.
 It was rediscovered in 1995 when the local Catholic organization Sant’Egidio made the Jewish community of Milan aware of it.

 In 2002, work began to turn the site into a memorial for the deported.
 But the project stalled and progressed very slowly over the next decade.
 The idea to construct a memorial came from the then-Archbishop of Milan, Carlo Maria Martini.
 Partial funding for the project, which was estimated to cost approximately US$15.6 million, was secured through the local government and sponsors.
 The project could not, however, be financially supported by the local Jewish community, which lacked the resources.
-Thankfully the philanthropist Lily Safra stepped in as she did in more than 40 countries, from scientific research, especially in the field of neuroscience (Edmond and Lily Safra contributed 50 million dollars to the creation of a study center in Israel), to donations for the reconstruction of Notre Dame de Paris, to widespread charity in cultural, educational and humanitarian projects.
+Thankfully the brazilian philanthropist Lily Safra stepped in as she did in more than 40 countries, from scientific research, especially in the field of neuroscience (Edmond and Lily Safra contributed 50 million dollars to the creation of a study center in Israel), to donations for the reconstruction of Notre Dame de Paris, to widespread charity in cultural, educational and humanitarian projects.
 In Milan, in addition to the Memorial, the Safra Foundation has supported the School Foundation and other Jewish organizations.
 While the project did not encounter active opposition, it was hampered by a certain disinterest and embarrassment in Italy, where the Italian contribution to the Holocaust in the country is still a controversial subject.

 On 27 January 2013, Holocaust Remembrance Day, the memorial was inaugurated in the presence of Prime Minister Mario Monti, officials from Italian State Railways and other institutional and religious dignitaries and guests.

 According to the foundation for the memorial, Binario 21 is the only European site which was involved in the deportations that still remains intact.
 The memorial features two original freight cars that were used in the deportations, and a wall onto which the names of the people deported from the station to concentration camps are projected.

 In recent times, the memorial has also served as a shelter for refugees from Syria and Eritrea, who have travelled through Libya to reach Italy.